d-( )-fucose suppliers USA

 Product

 2-Deoxy-2-fluoro-D-fucose 2-Deoxy-2-fluoro-D-fucose is an exquisite biomedical tool, acting as an impeding compound.
 It diligently directs its attention towards distinctive enzymes orchestrating cellular adhesion and migration.
-By masterfully dismantling these intricate mechanisms, it exhibiting promising capabilities in thwarting the nefarious progressions of tumor metastasis and angiogenesis.
-Synonyms: 2-Deoxy-2-fluoro-D-fucose; D-0521.
+By masterfully dismantling these intricate mechanisms, it exhibits promising capabilities in thwarting the nefarious progressions of tumor metastasis and angiogenesis.
+Synonyms: D-0521.
 Molecular formula: C6H11FO4.
 Mole weight: 166.15.
-BOC Sciences 11
+BOC Sciences 4

-a-D-Fucose-1-phosphate a-D-Fucose-1-phosphate is a pivotal intermediary in the synthetic pathway of fucose-infused glycoconjugates assuming a fundamental part in intricate cellular signaling mechanisms encompassing cellular adhesion and immunomodulation.
-BOC Sciences
+a-D-Fucose-1-phosphate a-D-Fucose-1-phosphate is a pivotal intermediate in the synthetic pathway of fucose-infused glycoconjugates assuming a fundamental part in intricate cellular signaling mechanisms encompassing cellular adhesion and immunomodulation.
+Molecular formula: C6H13O8P.
+Mole weight: 244.14.
+BOC Sciences 5

 D-(+)-Fucose 1g Pack Size.
 Group: Sugars.
 Formula: C6H12O5.
 CAS No. 3615-37-0.
 Prepack ID 31642524-1g.
 Molecular Weight 164.16.
 See USA prepack pricing.
 Molekula Americas